Starting a new Google Ads campaigns is pretty simple. Even getting to a healthy ROI is not a huge challenge for the majority of competent advertisers.

-The better optimize your account, the more you can expand it.
+The better you optimize your account, the more you can expand it.

 The better you optimize your website, the more you can expand your advertising:

-So, my first step to expanding my AdWords campaigns is to make sure I have a high-performing account in the first place.
+So, my first step to expanding my Google Ads campaigns is to make sure I have a high-performing account in the first place.
 I do this by having an optimization calendar that ensures I touch on all relevant areas of my account performance regularly.

 The next step is to make sure I give the new campaigns enough time to be optimized.
 Chances are that your current best-performing campaigns will have been optimized for years.
 You’ll have tested dozens of ads, if not more.